Before you arriveLearn about the resort.

 A multi-year glading and trail enhancement program continues in Taynton Bowl, meaning classic backcountry-style runs like Heli High, B1st and Kinbasket are now easier to ski.
 A new trail in Sun Bowl, Solarium, will see its first tracks in December.
 Terrain shaping took place in Founder’s Ridge, widening narrow spots on Madson’s Mile and making access to Delesalle easier for intermediate skiers and riders.

 Collaborating with Greywolf Golf Course, Panorama has built the foundation of a trail system that will soon be among the best in Western Canada.
 Named after a historic Purcell Mountain mine, Mineral King is a new year-round, multi-use trail in the Monument Network.
-The 9km machine-built loop was made possible by a $30,000 grant from the Columbia Basin Trust through the Columbia Valley Greenways Trail Alliance.
 Last season, the resort added a Prinoth Husky Nordic snowcat to its fleet.
 This year, a Snowdog singletrack groomer has been purchased to ensure excellent biking for fat tire enthusiasts.

 The Panorama Nordic Centre has partnered with the Toby Creek Nordic Society and Nipika Mountain Resort to offer the region’s very first Tri-Area Nordic Pass.
 Adults can ski all Columbia Valley trail networks, all season, starting from only $181 (discounted rate available until November 7, 2021).